-As the name suggests cruising is just moving around, going point A to point B. Nothing fancy, no advanced tricks, sliding, etc.
+As the name suggests cruising is just moving around, going from point A to point B. Nothing fancy, no advanced tricks, sliding, etc.

 So, now you can understand the longboards that are made for cruising or suitable for cruising can have very basic construction.

 But what is a carving longboard then?
-Carving longboard can be a subset of a cruising longboard but must have the good turning support.
+Carving longboard can be a subset of a cruising longboard but must have good turning support.
 Typically you will want good turning for cruising as well.

-So, by now you understand the cruising and carving longboards have an almost similar configuration except few things that must be present in case of a carving board.
+So, by now you understand the cruising and carving longboards have an almost similar configuration except few things that must be present in the case of a carving board.

 Here is the summary of the different configuration first.
 Below this summary, I will discuss everything in detail; meaning why this particular configuration is suitable for your cruising/carving board.